 FRANCKLIN, William

 FRANCKLIN, William.
-1763 — India 12.4.1839.
+1763 — 12.4.1839.
 British Colonial Officer and Historian in India.
-Son of Thomas Fr., educated at Westminster and Trinity College, Cambridge.
-Joined the E.I.C.’s Bengal Native Infantry in 1783.
+Son of Thomas Fr.
+(1721–1784), an academic clergyman, and his wife, née Venables.
+Educated at Westminster and Trinity College, Cambridge.
+Cadet 1782, joined the E.I.C.’s Bengal Native Infantry in 1783.
 In 1786 travelled in Iran, resided 8 months in Shiraz.
-Long time captain, lieutenant-colonel 1814.
-In 1815 regulating officer in Bhagalpur.
-Retired in 1825, but remained in India.
+Long time Captain, Lieutenant-Colonel 1814.
+After being invalided, from 1815 regulating officer in Bhagalpur.
+Retired in 1825 and apparently returned to the U.K. (1836 there).
 In his study on Palibothra he tried to establish an erroneous view of its location in Bhagalpur district.

 The Loves of Camarupa and Camalata: an Ancient Indian Tale.
 From the Persian.
 8+284 p.
 L. 1793.